| Science

 modern science cannot even provide answers regarding the composition,

 nature, destiny and structure of the universe.
+Let alone the universe as a whole,

 man does not even have complete knowledge of all the solar systems